NickuWasTaken/lolstats/README.md

 ## Key Features

-* Player search (Suggested search terms: "Scissoring Gwen", "Nicku")
+* Player search (Suggested search terms: "Nicku")
 * Champion statistics and tierlists
 * Player match history and performance statistics

+This project is a work in progress but heres a <a href="https://nicku.dk/lolstats-showcase.mp4">video showcasing key features</a>

 ## Disclaimer
 Some image links may be broken as riot has yet to upload the newest data dragon asset pack. <br />
-This project is a work in progress but heres a <a href="https://nicku.dk/lolstats-showcase.mp4">video showcasing key features</a>

 ## Credits